ergoplatform/ergodocs/docs/dev/index.md

 ## DeCo

 Over eight weeks, participants will learn about extended UTXO and boxes, registers, ErgoScript, designing simple systems, multi-transaction systems, and much more.
-According to their Reddit post, the ErgoLearn (DeCo) course aims to empower individuals with the following skills:

-1. Explain basic eUTXOs concepts

-2. Design basic Financial Systems on Ergo

-3. Interact with Ergo Smart Contract developers

-4. Navigate through basic ErgoScript”

-Creating and deploying a curriculum takes considerable time and resources and the team behind the project were successfully funded through a fundraiser hosted on [Ergo Raffle: ErgoLearn (DeCo) Funding](https://ergoraffle.com/raffle/show/d6941cb138ff2442d42a9636b8acf1ac06e2ca0665a884030e69499f0a2b139d).

-Join the [ErgoLend Discord](https://discord.gg/W7YXzVdz8k) for the latest information on DeCo.
+Join the [ErgoLend Discord](https://discord.gg/W7YXzVdz8k) for more information.